- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 - Step 5 – Financial Information: this step tends to have more questions and/or errors, so we encourage you to watch this video clip (8 minutes) or view this .pdf to help insure proper completion.

-If your 2015 tax return is not completed, make your best estimate of all figures, and correct the FAFSA with actual values once your tax return is done.
+If your 2016 tax return is not completed, make your best estimate of all figures, and correct the FAFSA with actual values once your tax return is done.
+(The 2017-2018 FAFSA asks for 2015 values.)

 - Sign the FAFSA with the FSA ID (student / parent each needs one).